The 20 Most Commonly Asked Questions About CBD

 CBD, short for Cannabidiol, is a chemical compound naturally occurring in the hemp plant, Cannabis Sativa.
 It can be taken orally (as a tablet, capsule or gummy), sublingually (under the tongue as a tincture) or topically (applied to the skin as a cream) to deliver a wide range of benefits.

 It does not currently need a prescription and people are using it to self-treat a wide range of issues.
 A 2017 report by the World Health Organisation (WHO) found that CBD could provide relief for a variety of conditions including Alzheimer’s disease, Parkinson’s, and Multiple Sclerosis, as well as general pain, anxiety and depression.

 CBD is legal here in the UK, provided it comes from an industrial hemp strain that is EU approved and contains no THC, but you need to make sure you are getting it from a trusted source.
-Hemp Well organic CBD comes from EU certified hemp grown at our own farm, processed and lab tested to make sure it is pure and contains accurate dosages.
+Hemp Well organically grown CBD comes from EU certified hemp grown at our own farm, processed and lab tested to make sure it is pure and contains accurate dosages.
 We control the process from seed to shelf so that you can be confident you are getting a high quality, fully traceable product.
 For more information on CBD regulations in the UK read our Is CBD legal? post in the Education Centre.